 If you type: “fat dog pic” into your search engine, these are the kind of things that come up.
 Next to the results, you will find related pictures and videos that are all supposed to be funny.

-Not to be a buzz-killer, but morbidly obese pets don’t seem that funny to me (and I am talking about dogs and cats who can’t walk without difficulty, because their bodies are so heavy that the joints in their legs are failing).
+Not to be a buzz-kill, but morbidly obese pets don’t seem that funny to me–and I am talking about dogs and cats who can’t walk without difficulty, because their bodies are so heavy that the joints in their legs are failing.

 Similarly, the pictures and videos on the internet of morbidly obese humans aren’t very funny either.
 It’s a crisis.

 Everybody is talking about obesity.
-Michelle Obama’s physical fitness platform has generated more media attention than have any of her other “advocacy issues,” in fact, the dangers of obesity are talked about so much now, that it’s a bit irritating.
+In fact, the dangers of obesity are talked about so much now that it’s a bit irritating.
 Is obesity just another “irritating” truth?
-Has Mrs. Obabma’s campaign gone too, darn far in its war against the overweight?
+Have we gone too darn far in our war against obesity?

 Let’s go over a few of the dangers of obesity (be it dog, cat or human) again, just for the purpose of clarity: